Browse our jobs and apply for your next role.

 Not all interview questions were created equal.
-Some are there for the interviewer to extract basic information, like the places you worked for, your previous job scopes, past projects you worked on — these are pretty common interview questions.
+Some are there for the interviewer to extract essential information, like the places you worked for, your previous job scopes, past projects you worked on — these are pretty common interview questions.

 Part of being specific is also about showing off actual data and results to back your examples up.
 Dishing out the numbers is a quick and easy way to differentiate yourself from the crowd and to show that you did indeed make a difference to your last company.
-As such, instead of saying “I have solid social media skills”, say “I was in charge of X social media channels, and I managed to increase engagement by Y% and followers by Z during my time there”.
+As such, instead of saying, “I have solid social media skills,” say, “I was in charge of X social media channels, and I managed to increase engagement by Y% and followers by Z during my time there”.

 Be concise and succinct with your self-introduction, and predict where the most impressive bits — the punchlines — are.

-And while there isn’t a fixed scaffolding per se, this is the basic structure we recommend: background, reasoning, then opportunity for follow-up.
-In this case, the background is basically the ‘What’, the reasoning is the ‘How’ or the ‘Why’, and the opportunity for follow-up is chance for the interviewer to ask more questions.
+And while there isn’t a fixed scaffolding per se, we recommend the basic structure: background, reasoning, and then the opportunity for follow-up.
+In this case, the background is the ‘What’, the reasoning is the ‘How’ or the ‘Why’, and the opportunity for follow-up is a chance for the interviewer to ask more questions.

-The answer will look something like this: (Background) I have more than 10 years of experience in digital marketing, including roles at Company A, B and, most recently, C. I specialise in SEO-based content.
-When I was the social media manager at Company C, I led a team project that increased the number of engagement by X% and the number of social media followers by Y%.
-(Reasoning) I am looking for a role that will allow me to apply my skills to an e-commerce platform.
-I am also really interested in areas X, Y and Z. (Opportunity) That’s how I would describe myself, but what else would you like to know?
+“(Background) I have more than 10 years of experience in digital marketing, including roles at Company A, B and, most recently, C. I specialise in SEO-based content.
+When I was the social media manager at Company C, I led a team project that increased engagement by X% and the number of social media followers by Y%.
+(Reasoning).
+I am looking for a role that will allow me to apply my skills to an e-commerce platform.
+I am also really interested in areas X, Y and Z. (Opportunity).
+That’s how I would describe myself, but what else would you like to know?”

 One tip to do so is to record your answer as an audio or video, then play it back for yourself to assess.
-You will be surprised at how much a recording can reveal about the way we speak and what we are saying.
+You will be surprised at how much a recording can reveal the way we speak and what we are saying.
 If you need further help, there are resources online that will help you speak even better.